 You’ll receive information about the event schedule, your space, load-in and tear-down times and instructions.
 You’ll also receive a Participation Agreement, which includes a liability waiver.

 Other Ways to Participate

 Project not ready?
 Not sure what a Maker Faire is, but ready to jump in anyway?
 Do you like to help out in the community?
 We’d love to have you volunteer!
 Subscribe to our list for breaking Volunteer news and opportunities subscribe to our list and follow us on Twitter @makerfaireGB.

 Spread the Word

 We are all Makers – pass it on!
-Please tell people about the inaugural Greenbrae Mini Maker Faire.
+Please tell people about the Greenbrae Mini Maker Faire.
 Encourage Makers to submit projects, and if there are ways you know that we can spread the word further ourselves, please let us know.
 On our Contact page are all the ways to reach us, and if you are with the media, you’ll find our media contact and press releases.